victoryeagle77/userv/README.md

   * Received data consumption in MB.
   * Transmitted data consumption in MB.

+* Storage devices data

+  Retrieves information about device storage (disks, SD card, etc...) of an IT equipment.
+For each device detected, we retrieve the following data:

+  * Bandwidth for reading bytes in MB.
+  * Bandwidth for writing bytes in MB.
+  * File system path where the device is mounted.
+  * File system format of the device (ext, NTF, FAT, etc...).
+  * Device kind (HDD or SSD).
+  * Path name of the device on the system.
+  * Available memory space in MB.
+  * Total memory space in MB.

+  If it's possible, we can get also smart information about device storage:

+  * Reallocated sector count.
+  * Reallocation event count.
+  * Current pending sector count.
+  * Disk operating temperature.
+  * Power on hours.

 * System data

+  Retrieves all available data about the operating system where we run the
+  program:

   * Operating system distribution name.
   * Operating system distribution version.